 Ribs become slipping ribs due to hypermobility (too much motion) of the ribs at their attachment sites.
 The underlying issue is thought to be due to damaged or stretched ligaments that connect the ribs to both the spine and sternum (1).
 This is commonly caused by seat belt injuries in car accidents, and collisions in contact sports.

 Slipping ribs can create many different types of pain.
 Common symptoms are:

 - Intermittent sharp stabbing pain in the upper abdomen or back, followed by a dull, achy sensation

-- Intermittent sharp stabbing pain in upper back, mid back or even lower back
+- Intermittent sharp stabbing pain in the upper back, mid-back, or even lower back

 - Slipping, popping, or clicking sensations in the lower ribs